-PSIA 227 PARTY SYSTEMS, ELECTIONS, AND PUBLIC OPINION 3.0: 3 cr.
-E
+PSIA 227 PARTY SYSTEMS, ELECTIONS, AND PUBLIC OPINION

 This course offers a comparative analysis of the functions and structures of different party systems.
 It also deals with various election models and procedures and provides students with sufficient skills to monitor public opinion.